agarwalaman786/Reconstruction-of-Satellite-Images/README.md

 # Reconstruction-of-Satellite-Images

-Good Evening Sir, I am Vaishali Chauhan both are trying to explain the working of our project through github medium.
+Good Evening Sir, I and Vaishali Chauhan both are trying to explain the working of our project through github medium.

 ## Whenever user opens the application below is the interface which would be the first preview for a person